eddeighton/eg/reference/source/generated/invocation.rst

 Reading
 -------

-To read or write dimensions in eg one must use the invocation system.
+To read or write dimensions in EG one must use the invocation system.
 Reading is the simplest operation type where the context is invoked similar to invoking the C++ application operator.